CLI Flags

 |---|---|

 --timeout <ms> | Overall timeout in milliseconds (default: 300000).
-For new-milestone, the timeout is automatically extended to 600000ms (10 minutes) if the default is used. |
+For new-milestone, the idle timeout is automatically extended to allow for longer pauses between tool calls. |

---json | Emit a JSONL event stream to stdout |
+--json | Alias for --output-format stream-json — emit a JSONL event stream to stdout. |

 --model <id> | Override model for this headless session |